ahawkins/website/content/article/the-high-velocity-edge-part-1.md

 I'm taking Small Batches back to its roots for the next series of episodes.
-I've written coffee cup size servings of software delivery education based on Steven Spear's 2009 book "The High Velocity Edge".
+I've written coffee cup size servings of software delivery education based on Steven Spear's 2009 book ["The High Velocity Edge"][book].

 The High Velocity Edge offers a simple hypothesis: organization's with higher learning velocity beat the competition.
 Today's organizations